hambonesoftware/SimpleSpecs/README.md

    ```
    The helper scripts honour `HOST`, `PORT`, and `LOG_LEVEL` if they are set in your `.env` file.
 5. Visit `http://localhost:8000/api/health` to verify the service responds with `{ "ok": true }`.
+6. Open `http://localhost:8000/` in your browser to use the SimpleSpecs web app; the FastAPI server serves the static frontend from the same origin.

+The server creates the `uploads/` and `exports/` directories on startup if they are missing.
+Adjust their locations via the `UPLOAD_DIR` and `EXPORT_DIR` environment variables.

 ### Header extraction configuration